 All Full Application documents must be marked with the Control Number issued to the applicant.
-Applicants will receive a control number upon clicking the "Create Concept Paper" button in EERE Exchange.
+Applicants will receive a control number upon clicking the i.
+Full Application Content Requirements

+"Create Concept Paper" button in EERE Exchange.
 The applicant is no longer required to follow any specific file naming convention other than to insure the file format and extension of the uploaded file is consistent with the requirements below.
 The EERE Exchange system will automatically rename the file once it has been successfully uploaded.